What is B2B customer loyalty?

 1. ZoomInfo

-ZoomInfo provides B2B intelligence that helps GTM teams personalize engagement across the customer lifecycle.
+ZoomInfo is an all-in-one AI GTM Platform that helps GTM teams personalize engagement across the customer lifecycle.
 Accurate account and contact data enables Customer Success, Sales, and Marketing to understand stakeholder changes, monitor account signals, and tailor outreach.
-With 600M+ professional profiles, 100M+ company profiles, and real-time signal monitoring, ZoomInfo gives teams the intelligence foundation they need to build lasting customer relationships.
+With 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, ZoomInfo gives teams the intelligence foundation they need to build lasting customer relationships.

 Data syncs directly to Salesforce, HubSpot, and other major CRMs to keep customer records current without manual updates.
-GTM Workspace with Copilot surfaces insights on existing accounts, identifying expansion opportunities or risk signals before they become problems.
+GTM Workspace surfaces insights on existing accounts, identifying expansion opportunities or risk signals before they become problems.
 This shared data layer aligns Sales, Customer Success, and Marketing around a single source of truth, eliminating the silos that erode customer experience.
+Teams that prefer to wire this intelligence into their own AI tools can do so through GTM AI, ZoomInfo's agent-native context layer, which connects the same B2B data, signals, and account context to any agent or AI assistant via MCP or one API, no additional interface required.

 Key Features: